-Now this may come as a surprise to a few of you but I’m something of a fan of metal music.
+Now this may come as a surprise to a few of you but I’m something of a fan of metal music (and travel insurance obviously).
 Many an hour was spent in my youth, head banging along to the likes of Pantera, Megadeth and Iron Maiden.
 I still listen to them, but head banging isn’t as fun when you’ve got short hair, and it makes my back hurt after a while these days (oh, the horrors of turning 30).

 And while I used to (and often still do) wear black t-shirts, heavy boots and jeans, I’ve since ditched the five-foot of chain hanging from them (for some reason).
 But I never did it under the boiling African sun like the members of the increasingly popular sub-culture of heavy metal cowboys from Botswana.